Guidelines for Contributors

 PLEASE follow these guidelines closely when preparing your paper for submission.
 The editors reserve the right to reject inadequately prepared papers.
 All areas of linguistics are invited – the journal is not limited to articles on languages of or in Ghana or Africa.

-ALL CONTRIBUTIONS must be submitted in English, in electronic format to the current Editor-in-Chief, via our website at gjl.laghana.org.
+ALL CONTRIBUTIONS must be submitted in English (except for special issues reserved for African languages), in electronic format to the current Editor-in-Chief, via our website at https://gjl.laghana.org.
 Authors should be sure to keep hard and soft copies for their own future reference.
 Articles should not exceed 10,000 words in length.
 They should be written in a text format or a recent version of Word (.docx format is preferred).
 PDF format is not acceptable.
+If using Microsoft Word, authors should anonymize their papers using the Inspect Document function to remove document properties and personal information prior to submitting to the journal.

 TITLE PAGE: The article – anonymised in Word or similar word-processing program – should have a separate title page including the title and the author’s name in the form it should appear in print, with full contact information including mailing address, phone numbers and email address.
 This page should also include a brief biographical note giving current academic or professional position and field of research interest.